Deterrence (penology): Underlying assumptions

 Other assumptions relate to the concept of marginal deterrence, based on the belief that it is prudent to punish a more severe crime more severely than a lesser crime and a series of crimes more severely than a single crime.
 The assumption here is that more severe penalties will deter criminals from committing more serious acts and so there is a marginal gain.
 On the other hand, research by Rupp (2008) shows a pattern in which legal sanctions have stronger deterrent effects for minor crimes than for violent or more serious crimes.
 Consequently, Rupp (2008) suggests that there is a categorical difference in the factors that deter minor crimes and violent crimes.

 Philosophical basis

 Two utilitarian philosophers of the 18th century, Cesare Beccaria and Jeremy Bentham, formulated the deterrence theory as both an explanation of crime and a method for reducing it.
 Beccaria argued that crime was not only an attack on an individual but on society as well.
 That extended the issue of punishment beyond retribution and restitution to aggrieved individuals.
 Society was cast as victim, not merely bystander, and what had been seen as a dispute between individuals, expanded to an issue of criminal law.
 For the utilitarians, the purpose of punishment became the protection of society through the prevention of crime.

-Religious basis

-The history of punishment in reaction to crime began in biblical times with an eye for an eye guideline, although later Christians interpreted that literally by emphasizing compassion and tolerance, rather than punishment, even to the extent of "turning the other cheek."

-Although most Western populations eventually embraced some version of Judeo-Christian values, Medieval Europe displayed little of the restraint prescribed by this religious tradition.
-On the contrary, the level of violence among medieval populations was exceeded only by the force applied by emerging states in their attempts to maintain control and suppress it.
-Deciding guilt in an offender was more important than the nature of the offense.
-Once the guilt was announced, the question was not so much whether an execution should take place but how dramatic it should be.
-There were not many punishments besides exile and execution.

-In the Islamic system of hadd, applied 1400 years ago, the punishment for crimes was public and aimed at general social deterrence.